Jadin Wong: Early life

 Wong married three times.
 Her first husband was Li Sun from British Singapore, whom she divorced.
 She then married Edward Duryea Dowling.
 This second marriage was her longest marriage.
 More than a decade after Dowling's death, Wong married baseball champion Gil Chichester.

 Celebrity manager

 Wong was a celebrity, diva, and grand dame who discovered John Lone.
 She performed ballet right into her 90s, where she was caught by an interviewing journalist doing splits and pirouettes as "morning exercise".
 She studied with Balanchine and trained in classical ballet and jazz.

 Professional life

-Wong performed in Hong Kong, Paris, Cuba, Germany and New York during her younger days in Charlie Low's Forbidden City.
+Wong performed in Hong Kong, Paris, Cuba, Germany and New York during her younger days in Charlie Low's Forbidden City (nightclub).